TinkerTools/tinkerdoc/text/key/index.rst

 .. index:: B-AXIS

 B-AXIS [real]
    Sets the value of the b-axis length for a crystal unit cell, or, equivalently,  the Y-axis length for a periodic box.
-The length value in Angstroms is listed after the keyword.
+The length value in Angstroms is provided following the keyword.
 If the keyword is absent, the b-axis length is set equal to the a-axis length.
 Equivalent to the Y-AXIS keyword.

 .. index:: B-EXPTERM